filso/busuu-angularjs-test/README.md

 # Busuu front end test

+PLEASE DO NOT FORK THIS REPOSITORY. git clone, and send us completed test

 In Busuu we use grunt for automating all front end build tasks, Sass with Compass for generating CSS.
 In this simplified test we use LessCSS to help generate CSS quickly.

 We would like you to implement a very simple vocabulary game.
 The technology is AngularJS, Bootstrap and LessCSS on front end, with NodeJS communication endpoint on backend.

 ### App

 You will find 11 words with keyphrases and spanish translation hardcoded in words AngularJS value in *public/js/services.js*.